dfuse-io/docs/content/eosio/admin-guide/partial_sync.md

 {{< /highlight >}}

 * You can see the 'actual' progress of block files being written by running this command from another terminal: `ls -ltr dfuse-data/storage/merged-blocks/ |tail`
 * From different terminal sessions, you can run the "search" and "trxdb" phases in parallel with this phase.
 They will wait for merged block files to be created.
+* Once the mindreader instance reaches the head block, it can be manually stopped.
+A `mindreader-stop-block-num` but keep in mind the head block moves (60 * 60 * 24 * 2) 172,800 blocks per day.
 See next steps in this document.

 KNOWN ISSUES: